w3f/Grants-Program/applications/polkalokr.md

 #### Our Core Details

-Our core functionality will be built into a smart-contract.
-The functionality our product line will use will be supported by the following objects and functions.
+Our smart contract will be built using WebAssembly (WASM) for use within the FRAME Contracts Pallet.
+Our product line will be supported by the following objects and methods.

 Gridlokr supports 3 types of locking transactions: